We are closed for the winter but will be open on President's Day weekend only. We reopen in March.

 Camp under the stars in the foothills of the Sierra Nevada mountains.
-(RV's/trailers - see below.)
-This 50 acre family-owned property is located in the heart of Apple Hill.
+(RV's/trailers - DO NOT BOOK UNTIL YOU HAVE READ THE PARAGRAPH BELOW.)
+This 50-acre family-owned property is located in the heart of Apple Hill.
 There are two streams that run through it, with a hill that separates them.
-It is a working Christmas Trees farm that was started in the 1960's and now has many trees that are too big to fit in anyone's home, but provide an unbelievable canopy for some of our camp sites.
-Half the property is covered in a pine forest (with some secluded camp sites) with the balance being Christmas trees, Manzanita brush, Madrone trees, and open areas (for larger group campers).
+It is a working Christmas tree farm that was started in the 1960s and now has many trees that are too big to fit in anyone's home but provide an unbelievable canopy for some of our campsites.
+Half the property is covered in a pine forest (with some secluded campsites) with the balance being Christmas trees, Manzanita brush, Madrone trees, and open areas (for larger group campers).
 There are trails throughout the property for visitors to enjoy.
 There is an Apple Farm across the street that makes the best donuts in Apple Hill!
 Less than a mile away is a farm brewery and there are wineries throughout the area.
 There is also a large lake nearby that is a favorite for local kayak and canoe enthusiasts (and some who enjoy fishing) since most non-locals don't know it exists.